AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 sepal_length,sepal_width,petal_length,petal_width,species
 ```

-However, fetching the file is just a small step toward making the file processable by a neural networks.
+However, fetching the file is just the first small step toward making the file processable by a neural networks.
 For example, we need to convert each row of the file into a set of numerical values.

 In order to feed a network with the iris data set, we need to perform the following steps:

 1. Fetch the file from the net;
-2. Cut the file content, which is a big sting, into lines;
+2. Cut the file content, represented as a very long string, into lines;
-3. Ignore the first line of the line, which contains the CSV header and is therefore not relevant for the network;
+3. Ignore the first line of the file, since it contains the CSV header, which is not relevant for the network;
 4. Each row has 5 entries for which the first 4 ones are numerical values and the last one is the flower name.
 We need to extract subtrings of a row, each substring separated by a comma.
 The last column needs to be presented, which is processed in the next step;
 5. We replace in the table each flower name by a numerical value, which could be 0, 1, or 2.